dejianiss/SocDJ/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

+**Objective**

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With a growing passion for cybersecurity and a strong foundation in technology, I am seeking to transition into a Security Operations Center (SOC) environment as a Tier 1 SOC Analyst.
+I am eager to apply my knowledge of security monitoring, threat detection, incident response, and log analysis while continuing to develop my skills in defending organizations against evolving cyber threats.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]